nGaLe7/Gale_455111948_Design-Dev_WDV2/README.txt

 need to hide nav items for unidentified users and users that should not access parts of the site eg. register user for admin only
 (requires scripting with ajax looking at $_session)

+code for using sessions div message not displaying, unable to fix

-Check week 9 and connect for ajax code examples in use.
+Check week 9 and connect for ajax code examples in use.??? no example found

 put bootStrap on pages for a better interface, but worry about the pratical first